Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 As noted previously, windowing functions attenuate signal components at frame boundaries.
 In sequential (non-overlapped) processing, any signal content that happens to fall near frame edges is permanently de-emphasized.
 Overlap processing ensures that every portion of the acquired time history eventually appears near the center of at least one FFT frame, where windowing effects are minimal.

 This characteristic is particularly important in random vibration testing, where signal content is distributed continuously across time.
-Overlap processing ensures that no temporal segment of the test is systematically under-represented in the spectral analysis due to windowing effects.
+FFT overlap processing ensures that no temporal segment of the test is systematically under-represented in the spectral analysis due to windowing effects.

 Random vibration control relies on spectral averaging to reduce statistical variability in power spectral density estimates.
 With overlap processing, more spectral frames are generated from a given duration of acquired data, providing additional averages without extending test time.